vacp2p/rfc/content/docs/rfcs/72/README.md

 # Summary
 A keystore is a construct to store a user’s keys.
 The keys will be encrypted and decrypted based on methods specified in the specification.
-This keystore specification uses RLN, Rate Limit Nullifiers, as a spam-prevention mechanism by generating zero-knowledge proofs and storing the proofs locally in the keystore.
+This keystore specification uses [58/RLN-V2](https://rfc.vac.dev/spec/58/), Rate Limit Nullifiers, as a spam-prevention mechanism by generating zero-knowledge proofs and storing the proofs locally in the keystore.

 # Background
-A Waku RLN Keystore uses RLN which is a method that uses zero-knowledge proofs for anonymous rate-limiting for messaging frameworks.
 The secure transfer of keys is important in peer-to-peer messaging applications.
-RLN helps users receive and send messages from trusted parties.
+A Waku RLN Keystore uses zero-knowledge proofs for anonymous rate-limiting for messaging frameworks.
+Generated credentials by a user are encrypted and stored in the keystore to be retrieved over a network.
-It will ensure a message rate is being followed in the network while keeping the anonymity of the message owner.
+With RLN, sending and receiving messages will ensure a message rate for a network is being followed while keeping the anonymity of the message owner.

 ## Example Waku RLN Keystore:

-This is an example of a keystore that is used by a Waku RLN Relay.
+This is an example of a keystore used by a [17/WAKU2-RLN-Relay](https://rfc.vac.dev/spec/17/).

 ```js